clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 *********************************

 To fulfill minimum installation requirements, complete the :guilabel:`Required options`. :guilabel:`Advanced options` are optional.
-Additional user help is described below.

 .. note::

-   * The :kbd:`Install` button is only highlighted **after** you complete the :ref:`required-options-installation`, and after you enter all required values in submenus of :ref:`required-options-installation` and :ref:`advanced-options-installation`.
+   * The :kbd:`Install` button is only highlighted **after** you complete the :ref:`required-options-installation`, and after you enter required values in submenus of :ref:`required-options-installation` and :ref:`advanced-options-installation`.